DHMP91/PythonTestFramework/README.md

 - Request level profiling:
   - Every product have specific request(s) that needs special validation points
     - samples: tests/Performance/samples/test_request_profile.py
-  - Be able to validate how long the product take to:
+  - Be able to validate product timing at the browser's network request level:
     - "time_to_request": Time between page start or page action to when the request of interest fired
     - "request_start_time": Time when request started
     - "response_start_time": Time when response started